 The Parties shall specifically identify or otherwise indicate the documents or information which is reasonably to be treated as containing confidential information in accordance with international practice.

-The Principal shall, at any time have the right to use neutral and independent representatives, consultants, contractors, agents and/or employees mutually agreed with consultantsthe Contractor for the evaluation and use of individual questions related such confidential documents and information.
+The Principal shall, at any time have the right to use neutral and independent representatives, consultants, contractors, agents and/or employees mutually agreed with the Contractor for the evaluation and use of individual questions related such confidential documents and information.
 It is understood that the Principal shall enter into similar confidentiality arrangements with its representatives or consultants.

 It is understood that the Contractor shall enter into similar confidentiality arrangement with its sub-contractors and sub-suppliers.